 Europe’s largest shopping centre, Westfield Stratford, is home to an enormous variety of restaurants and bars.
 Upmarket Japanese restaurant, Roka, has an outpost in Canary Wharf, and The Plateau, at Canada Place, boasts wonderful views from its fourth floor location.

 Canary Wharf has an abundance of cosy pubs and bars with spectacular views.
 One Canada Square has a very smart bar area with a comprehensive wine list and is an ideal place to unwind after work.
-For quirky cocktails, head to Smollensky’s or the industrial-inspired Parlour, the latter of which boasts a lively alfresco terrace.
+For quirky cocktails, head to Smollensky’s or the industrial-inspired Parlour, which boasts a lively alfresco terrace.